OsatoVicTory/AuthenticationTask/README.md

 6. Using Admin route

-7. Testing user route as an admin, of which we get the access denial and json message, "Not a User".

-8. Registration as staff
+7. Registration as staff

-9. Log in as staff and generation of token
+8. Log in as staff and generation of token

-10. Using staff route
+9. Using staff route

-11. Registration as user
+10. Registration as user

-12. Log in as user and generation of token
+11. Log in as user and generation of token

-13. Using user route
+12. Using user route

-14. Testing staff route as a user and got the json message "Not an Admin".
+13. Testing staff route as a user and got the json message "Not an Admin".

-15. Testing admin route as a user and got the json message "Not a Manager".
+14. Testing admin route as a user and got the json message "Not a Manager".

-16. Testing manager route as a user and got the json message "Not a Staff".
+15. Testing manager route as a user and got the json message "Not a Staff".

-17. Password recovery route
+16. Password recovery route

-18. Testing former password and got Incorrect password message.
+17. Testing former password and got Incorrect password message.

-19. Log in with new password and generation of token for new password
+18. Log in with new password and generation of token for new password

-20. Testing user router with new password
+19. Testing user router with new password

-21. Logging out
+20. Logging out

 ![Sceenshot (2)](https://user-images.githubusercontent.com/76063134/182838329-56ea01b9-683b-4545-a2ca-b0ca0450a6e1.png)